GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 ## What is Phishing?

-Phishing is a technique for attempting to acquire sensitive data, such as bank account numbers, through fraudulent solicitation in email or on a website, in which the perpetrator masquerades as a legitimate business or reputable person.
+Phishing is a technique for attempting to acquire sensitive data, such as passwords, PINs, and OTPs or bank account credentials, through fraudulent solicitation in email or on a website, in which the perpetrator masquerades as a legitimate business or reputable person.
 It’s not the only way an attacker can access a system.
 Six MITRE ATT&CK Tactics, Techniques, and Procedures (TTP) are commonly used for credential-based attacks.

 Figure 2.
 MITRE ATT&CK TTPs for Phishing and Credential-based attacks.
   <img src="{{site.baseurl}}/assets/playbooks/pra-2-mitre.png" align="center" alt="Most alternative authenticators used today such as username and password, one time pin, or push notifications are susceptible to common attacks such as phishing, compromised accounts, adversary in the middle, brute force, MFA interception, or MFA fatigue.
 Hardware keys like PKI or FIDO are less prone to these types of attacks.">